Rights & Responsibilities

 Providers must inform enrollees of the costs for non-covered services prior to rendering such services.
 Providers are prohibited from collecting copays for missed appointments.
 Enrollees are held harmless for the costs of all Medicaid-covered services provided, except for any cost-sharing obligations.
 Providers are required to treat all information that is obtained through the performance of the services as confidential information to the extent that confidential treatment is provided under state and federal laws, rules, and regulations.

 If you have any questions regarding a Medicaid member’s eligibility, please call Customer Service at 1.888.613.8385, Monday – Friday, 8:00 a.m. to 5:00 p.m.
-WV Medicaid determines eligibility for an enrollee to be on managed care.
+The WV Department of Health and Human Resources determines eligibility for an enrollee to be on managed care.

-The Health Plan encourages provider training to promote sensitivity to the special needs of this population.
+The Health Plan encourages provider training to promote sensitivity to the special needs of Medicaid and WVCHIP populations.
 The Health Plan does not discriminate against providers acting within the scope of their license.
 Health care professionals, acting within the lawful scope of practice, are not prohibited or restricted from advising or advocating on behalf of an enrollee’s health status; medical care or treatment options (including any alternative treatment that may be self-administered); any information the enrollee needs for deciding among all relevant treatment options; or the risks, benefits, and consequences of treatment or no treatment.

 The Health Plan may not make specific payments, directly or indirectly, to a physician or physician group as an inducement to reduce or limit medically necessary services furnished to any particular enrollee.
 Indirect payments may include offerings of monetary value (such as stock options or waivers of debt) measured in the present or future.

-We will provide information to members regarding their rights and responsibilities and any changes upon enrollment, annually, and at least 30 days prior to any change in their benefits.
+We will provide information to members regarding their rights and responsibilities and any changes to such upon enrollment, annually, and at least 30 days prior to any change in their benefits.